 The thought I thought I’d lost suddenly swam back to the surface of my mind one night.
 I shot out of bed, groped for the light, groped for a pen, but before I could find one it flit away again.
 That slippery thought I’ve yet to hook into the net of my nightstand notebook.
 But each night I cast my line once more into a dark sleepy pond, hoping to catch whatever it is I’m fishing for.

-The little yellow house on the hill, I saw it once in a dream that felt so real, though it’s a place I know I’ve never been.
+The little yellow bungalow on the hill, I saw it once in a dream that felt so real, though it’s a place I know I’ve never been.
 And what if I never have that dream again?
 Does such a place in the world exist outside of my own head?
 Somehow, I hope it does, and I hope to find you still paddling for shore in that little blue canoe when I get there.

 What is night but another burned-out day clad in dancing shoes and a sleek black party dress, hair down, rife with life and drunken laughter, swaying gracelessly and uninhibited to the floor pulsing beats.